 What smells do rabbits dislike?

 Rabbits have a very sharp sense of smell, so they don’t like strong scents because it smells so much worse to them.
 They don’t like eggs, garlic, tea tree oil, citrus oils, or tabasco or peppers, and vinegar.
 Sometimes, you can put a little human or pet hair around your hostas to act like a deterrent because the scents cling to them.

 Do Epsom salts keep rabbits away?

-Yes and no. It’s nice because you can sprinkle it directly on and around your plants, and it may work for a day or two.
-However, it washes away in the rain or water, so you find yourself replacing it again and again.
+Yes, and no. It’s nice because you can sprinkle it directly on and around your plants, and it may work for a day or two.
+However, it washes away in the rain or water, so you replace it again and again.
 See our article that tells of other uses for Epsom salts.

 Does cutting away foliage keep rabbits away?

 Yes.
 Since rabbits are skittish animals, they like to know they have places to hide instead of wide-open areas.
 If you cut away foliage, clean up your yard, and remove these natural hiding places, the rabbits will be more prone to stay away.